SAP/terraform-provider-btp/docs/data-sources/directory.md

   | `MOVE_FAILED` | Entity could not be moved to a different location. |
   | `PENDING REVIEW` | The processing operation has been stopped for reviewing and can be restarted by the operator. |
   | `MIGRATING` | Migrating entity from Neo to Cloud Foundry. |
-- `subdomain` (String) Applies only to directories that have the user authorization management feature enabled.
+- `subdomain` (String) This applies only to directories that have the user authorization management feature enabled.
 The subdomain is part of the path used to access the authorization tenant of the directory.